department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/front_end_code_review.md

 These are the most important things to check for a PR review, for easy reference.
 More detailed explanations are below.

-- [ ] Are the changes fully explained in PR description?
+- [ ] Are the changes fully explained in PR description and cover what is described in the linked issue?
 - [ ] Are there screenshots showing the effects of style/cosmetic tweaks?
 - [ ] Does the PR have tests that cover any functional changes that will be live in production?
 - [ ] Are any changes to current tests clearly explained by the functional changes being made in the PR?